7 Best Portuguese Horror Films To Watch On Halloween

 • Filmin: A platform specializing in Iberian and Latin American cinema, Filmin is a great place to explore Portuguese films, including the horror genre.

-Learn Portuguese With Horror Films!
+Learn Portuguese With Horror Films

 0:00

 In this article, we've taken a spooky journey through Portuguese horror movies, looking at some really interesting films and what makes them special.
-We've talked about where you can watch these movies, like on Netflix.
+We've also talked about where you can watch these movies, like on Netflix.

 If you want to learn more about Portuguese movies and even pick up some of the language, Lingopie is a great website to try.
 Lingopie shows movies from around the world and helps you learn new languages as you watch.